B27 - Grid reference SP103827

 Shaftmoor (Farm) was a 16th-century three-gabled timber-framed house which belonged to the Greswold family and was the home of the Steedmans, who farmed 221 acres/ c90ha, for two centuries.
 This house was demolished in 1929, but the outbuildings continued in use as Steedman’s garage, and the site was later occupied by Elt Bros car dealership, and still a garage.
 A municipal estate was built here in the mid-1920s.

 The site, however, was much older than the Tudor farmhouse.
 In 1254 Studley Priory had bought extensive estates in the manor of Yardley including Shaftmoor.
-At the Dissolution of the Monasteries c1540, all the property of the religious houses was sequestrated and sold.
-The Greswolds bought the 'manor of Greet', a sub-manor within Yardley, and Shaftmore, taking their holdings to 467 acres/ c110ha in 1562.
+At the Dissolution of the Monasteries c1540, all the property of the religious houses was sequestrated by the Crown and sold.

 For 19th-century Ordnance Survey maps of Birmingham go to British History Online.